jakemarotta/FXMLExercise/README.md

 ```
 In the custom control's constructor, we create an instance of FXMLLoader.
 Then, instead of getting the root node and controller from the FXML file, we set the root node and controller to be the newly created object.
 Finally, a call to `load()` creates the scene graph and injects nodes with an fx:id into the fields we've declared for them.

-In the FXML code, there are a few things to notice:
+Between the FXML and the Java code, there are a couple of things to notice:
-- The root node of the defined scene graph has the tag `fx:root` instead of a class like `VBox`.
+- The root node of the defined scene graph has the tag **fx:root**.
+Instead of being defined with a tag for a class like VBox, the type attribute of fx:root is set to the VBox class.
+This means that while the root node in the FXML is in fact a VBox, Java can effectively treat the root node as a subclass of VBox (which we see in the controller class declaration).

-**not finished
+- The root does not have an fx:controller attribute, but the TextField and ColorPicker both have fx:id attributes that are also defined in CustomControl.java.
+This works because we set the controller in CustomControl's constructor.

 ## Creating the FXML Files (Optional)
 There are provided FXML files in `src/main/resources/` that can be used to complete the exercise.
 However, if you want an extra challenge, or some practice using SceneBuilder, use the following descriptions to create your own.
 Since this isn't an exercise in design, layout doesn't necessarily matter, as long as the files have the required controls.
 If you make your own, remember to put them in `java/fxmlexercise`.